 - 1 cup pumpkin puree

-- 1/2 cup sugar or brown sugar (I like to a do half and half)
+- ½ cup light brown sugar (I like to a do half-and-half)

-- 1 teaspoon pumpkin spice (or ground cinnamon)
+- 1 teaspoon pumpkin pie spice , or ground cinnamon

 - Preheat the oven to 375°F. Line a muffin pan with liners or spray with nonstick spray.

-- Whisk the flour, sugar, pumpkin spice, cinnamon, baking soda, baking powder and salt in a large bowl.
+- In a large bowl, whisk the flour, sugar, pumpkin pie spice, cinnamon, baking soda, baking powder, and salt.

-- Stir in the pumpkin, oil, eggs and vanilla and mix just until combined.
-Do not overmix.
-Add in mix-in's if desired.
+- Stir in the pumpkin, oil, apple sauce, eggs, and vanilla until just combined, bring careful not overmix.

-- Add the batter to the prepared muffin pan using a large cookie or ice cream scoop.
-Fill the liners 2/3 the way full.
+- Using a large cookie or ice cream scoop, fill each liner in the muffin pan 2/3 the way full.

-- For the streusel topping, combine the flour, brown sugar, pumpkin spice and butter in a bowl.
-Use a pastry cutter or forks to cut the butter.
-Mix until it has formed crumbs.
-Then evenly spread across the muffins.
+- In a medium bowl, mix the flour, brown sugar, pumpkin pie spice, and butter until it has formed crumbs.
+Spread evenly across the tops of the muffins.

-- Bake for 20 minutes, or until a toothpick comes clean.
-Remove from oven and allow to cool on a cooling rack.
+- Bake 20 minutes, or until a toothpick inserted in the center comes out clean.
+Remove from oven and let cool on a cooling rack.